 Kilmarnock Way meets 6 of the 8 criteria of the City's adopted policy for speed humps.
 It does not meet the minimum average daily traffic (ADT) threshold of 750 vehicles per day.
 The observed ADT was 729 vehicles, the observed 85th percentile speed was 33 mph not meeting the minimum speed of 37 mph.
 Based on the requirement to meet all 8 criteria, Kilmarnock Way does not qualify for speed humps per the City approved policy.
-A summary of the findings is provided via Attachment 2 and staff has provided all of this information to the residents along Kilmarnock Way.
+A summary of the findings is provided via Attachment 2 and staff has provided this information to the residents on Kilmarnock Way.
 However, a letter of appeal (Attachment 10) was submitted to city staff requesting for proposed speed humps to be reviewed by the Transportation Board.
 If speeds humps are approved, then there is a potential to add three (3) speed humps as shown in Attachment 3.
-If speed humps are not approved, then alternate traffic calming measures can be considered such as installation of posted speed limit signs, stop ahead signage & striping, centerline striping, and / or spot police enforcement.
+If speed humps are not approved, traffic calming measures can be considered including posted speed limit signs, stop ahead signage & striping, centerline striping, and / or spot police enforcement.